 And we call this entertainment.

 American Idol’s four-against-one panel of ‘judges.
 Gordon Ramsey, red in the face, screaming at his chef-contestants in front of an audience.
 This is bullying.
 And do not tell me, “The contestants (and the politicians and the celebrities) know what they are getting into.”

 It’s still bullying, it’s still mean-spirited and it’s modeling this behavior for our children.

-When we buy (or even read) the magazine, when we listen to the talk show, when we laugh as one person humiliates another in a public forum, we, too are bullies.
+And when we buy (or even read) the magazine, when we listen to the talk show, when we laugh as one person humiliates another in a public forum, we, too are contributing to bully culture.

 There has always been social terrorism.
-But now, with the incredible magnifying lens of the media – and social media, the harm, too, is magnified.
+But now, with the magnifying lens of the media and social media, the harm is also magnified.
 This is our dark side, the shadow side of the collective consciousness, and we are watching it play out in garish, clown-white neon light right before our eyes.

 That’s why a couple of college kids can imagine that it would be funny – FUNNY – to videotape a roommate’s sexual encounter and post it on the Internet.
 As the mother of two recent teenagers, I gasped with horror when I heard this story.

 At the same time, I could almost understand how it happened.
 In the blue glow of the computer screen, in the middle of the night, I imagine those two future tabloid reporters were thinking: Cool, maybe this will go viral.
 I wonder how many hits this will get!

 It was a bar room snicker transmitted to a bar room that reaches a billion people.

 This happened because we taught those kids it was okay.